 In summary, taking time to understand a spouse’s grieving style, showing empathy and compassion towards their feelings of guilt, and open communication about feelings seem to be the best way to keep your marriage healthy after loss.

 If you are having a hard time in your marriage after the loss of a child, it may be worth it to talk through your conflict.
-Call West Coast Family Mediation Center at (858) 736-2411 today!
+Contact West Coast Family Mediation Center today!